Oceankoh/oceankoh.github.io/_notes/2020-10-04-Hidden-Physics-Notes.md

 - Theta is the minimum angle that 2 objects can be resolved
 - Rayleigh Criterion

+### Doppler Effect

+For a moving source,
+- Speed of sound with respect to observer is unchanged
+- Wavelength changes leading to a change in frequency

+For a moving observer,
+- Speed of sound with respect to the observer is changed leading to a change in frequency
+- Wavelength remains unchanged

 ## Topic 10: Fields
 ### Definitions